alexharri/website/posts/canvas-to-ascii.md

 ## Downsampling

 [Downsampling][image_scaling], in the context of image processing, is taking a larger image (in our case, the $360 \times 360$ canvas) and using that image's data to construct a lower resolution image (in our case, the $18 \times 15$ ASCII grid).
-The pixel values for the lower resolution image are calculated by sampling values from the higher resolution image.
+The pixel values of the lower resolution image are calculated by sampling values from the higher resolution image.

 [image_scaling]: https://en.wikipedia.org/wiki/Image_scaling

-The simplest and fastest method of sampling is [nearest-neighbor interpolation][nearest_neighbor].
-In nearest-neighbor interpolation, we only take a single sample from the higher resolution image.
+The simplest and fastest method of sampling is [nearest-neighbor interpolation][nearest_neighbor] where we only take a single sample from the higher resolution image.
+That's what we did above.

 [nearest_neighbor]: https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation